-After Exchange is compiled, copy the conf file target/classes/application.conf settings CSV data source configuration.
-In this case, the copied file is called csv\application.conf.
+After Exchange is compiled, copy the conf file target/classes/application.conf to set CSV data source configuration.
+In this example, the copied file is called csv_application.conf.
 For details on each configuration item, see Parameters in the configuration file.

 '''

 {

 Spark configuration

 spark: {

 app: {

-name: Nebula Exchange 2.5.1
+name: Nebula Exchange 2.6.1

 }

 driver: {

 cores: 1

 maxResultSize: 16

 }

 executor: {

 memory:16

 }

 cores {

 max: 16

-}

-}

 '''

 '''

-}

 Nebula Graph configuration

 nebula: {

 address:{

-Specify the IP addresses and ports for Graph and all Meta services
+Specify the IP addresses and ports for Graph and Meta services.

 If there are multiple addresses, the format is "ip1:port", "ip2:port", "ip3:port".

 Addresses are separated by commas.

 graph:["127.0.0.1:9669"]

 meta:["127.0.0.1:9559"]

 The account entered must have write permission for the Nebula Graph space.

 user: root

 pswd: nebula

 Fill in the name of the graph space you want to write data to in the Nebula Graph.

 space: basketballplayer

 connection {

 timeout: 3000

+retry: 3

 execution {

 retry: 3

 error: {

 max: 32

 output: /tmp/errors

 rate: {

 limit: 1024

 timeout: 1000

-Processing vertex
+Processing vertexes

-tags: [

-Set information about Tag player.
+Set the information about the Tag player.

+Specify the Tag name defined in Nebula Graph.

 name: player

-type: {

-Specify the data source file format, set to CSV.
+Specify the data source file format to CSV.

-Specifies how to import the data into Nebula Graph: Client or SST.

-Specify the path to the CSV file.

-If the file is stored in HDFS, use double quotation marks to enclose the file path, starting with hdfs://, for example, "hdfs://ip:port/xx/xx".

-If the file is stored locally, use double quotation marks around the path, starting with file://, for example, "file:///tmp/xx.csv".

-path: "hdfs://192.168..:9000/data/vertex_player.csv"

-If the CSV file does not have a header, use [c0, c1, c2, ..., cn] to represent its header and indicate the columns as the source of the property values.

-If the CSV file has headers, use the actual column names.

-fields: [c1, c2]

-Specify the column names in the player table in fields, and their corresponding values are specified as properties in the Nebula Graph.

-The sequence of fields and nebula.fields must correspond to each other.

-\# If multiple column names need to be specified, separate them by commas.

-nebula.fields: [age, name]

-\# Specify a column of data in the table as the source of vertex VID in the Nebula Graph.

-Currently, Nebula Graph 2.5.1 supports only strings or integers of VID.

-field: c0

-policy:hash

-The delimiter specified.
-The default value is comma.

-separator: ",

-If the CSV file have header, set the header to true.

-\# If the CSV file does not have header, set the header to false.
-The default value is false.

-Number of pieces of data written to Nebula Graph in a single batch.

-Number of Spark partitions

-Set Tag Team information.

-name: team

-type: {

 source: csv

+Specify how to import the data into Nebula Graph: Client or SST.

 sink: client

-path: "hdfs://192.168..:9000/data/vertex_team.csv"

-fields: [c1]

-nebula.fields: [name]

-vertex: {

-'''
+Specify the path to the CSV file.

+If the file is stored in HDFS, use double quotation marks to enclose the file path, starting with hdfs://.
+For example: "hdfs://ip:port/xx/xx".